 Early Pathogen Detection

-With youPCR® pathogen detection assays, cannabis cultivators can identify plants infected with powdery mildew, botrytis, and russet mites before they show visual signs.
+With DNA-based pathogen detection assays from Medicinal Genomics, cannabis and hemp cultivators can identify plants infected with a number of molds, mites, viruses, and viroids, including powdery mildew, botrytis, russet mites, fusarium, hops latent viroid, and lettuce chlorosis virus.
 Cultivators who use this preventive strategy can reduce their risk of suffering costly pathogen outbreaks.

 Powdery Mildew is arguable the most destructive Cannabis pest.
 It is an obligate biotroph that can vascularize into the plant tissue and remain invisible to a grower.
 It tends to emerge and sporulate 2 weeks into flowering thus destroying very mature crop with severe economic consequences.
 It is believed to travel in clones and its is not known if it travels in seeds.
 Other stressful events like cloning can trigger Powdery Mildew spore formation.